centroidz/centroidz.github.io/README.md

 # centroidz.github.io

-this project is a requirement for our midterm, xiaomi logo, products and images is own buy their respective owners.
+this project is a requirement for our midterm, xiaomi logo, products and images is own by their respective owners.